maleck13/authentication/README.md

 # authentication
-authentication microservice built using dropwizard
+authentication microservice built using dropwizard.
+Used for photomap.me

 # requires
 mysql